davidde/.dotfiles/README.md

 git submodule add git@github.com:davidde/dotcon.git submodules/dotcon
 ```
-The [dotcon submodule](submodules/dotcon/README.md) is the dotfile manager that is used for autogenerating the symlinks.
-Its repo is [here](https://github.com/davidde/dotcon).
+[Dotcon](https://github.com/davidde/dotcon) is the dotfile manager that is used for autogenerating the symlinks.

 ## Overview of symlinks
 * `~`: